-A company must keep source accounting documents during seven years as of the end of the business year in which the source document was registered for accounting purposes.
-Books of accounts, ledgers, contracts, financial statements, reports and other business documents necessary to reconstruct business transactions during inspections must be kept by the accounting entity during seven years as of the end of the relevant financial year.
+Books of accounts, ledgers, contracts, financial statements, reports and other business documents necessary to reconstruct business transactions during inspections must be kept by the accounting entity during 7 years as of the end of the relevant financial year.

 Audit of financial statements is regulated by the Auditors Activities Act.
 The International Standards on Auditing (standards of the IAASB) are the basis for auditing in accordance with the Act.

 Audit or inspection of an annual report is compulsory for companies that meet two conditions on the reporting date:

 Audit is also compulsory for entities that are subject to accounting requirements and meet at least one of the following three conditions on the reporting date: